Get a feel for the event by watching this video from our 2013 Business of Farming Conference.

 Workshops for beginning and experienced farmers – learn and build strategies

 Choose from over a dozen workshops and structured networking sessions on farm business planning, marketing, agritourism, food safety, social media, and more.
 The Business of Farming Conference offers resources for farmers to grow their businesses, market options, and networks.
 Visit our 2015 workshop schedule for an idea of the workshops we offered last year.

 Meet with restaurant owners, chefs, distributors, and grocers to discuss your products and the possibility of a match between what you produce and what each buyer needs.
 Many farmers have made connections with participating buyers, and many more have gotten the conversation started!
 Learn more about the conference’s Grower-Buyer Meetings and how to prepare, including completing your Local Food Guide and Wholesale Local Food Guide listings.

 Experts from around the region are on hand to answer questions and provide one-on-one support and legal counsel.
-Areas of support included business planning, marketing, legal services, EBT at farmers markets, and more.
+Areas of support include business planning, marketing, legal services, managing a farmers markets, and more.